Join us at our Virtual Open Days taking place 11th to 13th February 2025. Book your place now. |

 The programme has four social science-focused core modules to delve into – covering economics and how it shapes global health policy, the political nature of policymaking, the relationship between environmental change and global health policy, and a module that invites you to explore important public health challenges and issues that affect policymaking.
 You will also be able to select modules that match your interests from a range of elective modules.

-Throughout, you’ll be encouraged to develop life-long learning and transferrable skills – critical and analytical thinking, complex problem solving, research leadership, persuasion and negotiation, innovation, collaboration – and much more.
+Throughout, you’ll be encouraged to develop lifelong learning and transferrable skills – critical and analytical thinking, complex problem solving, research leadership, persuasion and negotiation, innovation, collaboration – and much more.
 Alongside peers with a range of different academic and professional backgrounds, you’ll gain unique insights into global health policy.

 Who is it for?

-We’ve designed this course for anyone with an interest in understanding and impacting policymaking or for those who are motivated to analyse the content and implications of health policy and associated politics on their own professional field.
+We’ve designed this course for anyone with an interest in understanding and impacting policymaking or for those who are motivated to analyse the content and implications of health policy and associated politics in their own professional field.

 Doctors, hospital managers, political scientists, social science graduates, those already working for industry or local and national governments, and civil society organisations - the course appeals to a range of professionals with both clinical and non-clinical backgrounds.
 You’ll be keen to understand how and why policies are made and what influence you might be able to exert on the process of policymaking and the content of policies.

 Having built up skills in a range of key topics, you’ll finish the course ready to progress your career or assume new positions related to global health policy in national, regional or global health organisations.
-Or perhaps you’ll influence health related research institutions, non-governmental organisations or private consultancies.
+Or perhaps you’ll influence health-related research institutions, non-governmental organisations or private consultancies.

 Programme specification